Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/Lectures/5-PubSub-MQTT-Protocol/5_pubsub_mqtt_protocol.md

 ---

-## 5.6.4 MQTT & AMQP (Brief Overview)
+## 5.6.4 MQTT & AMQP

 In this section, we provide a brief overview of two widely used Pub/Sub protocols: **MQTT (Message Queue Telemetry Transport)** and **AMQP (Advanced Message Queueing Protocol)**.
-Both protocols are designed to facilitate efficient and reliable communication in distributed systems, particularly in the context of the Internet of Things (IoT). **These two protocols will be covered in more detail in the next sections.**
+Both protocols are designed to facilitate efficient and reliable communication in distributed systems, particularly in the context of the Internet of Things (IoT) and their are widely adopted in the industry and **really similar in terms of features and functionalities**.

 **MQTT (Message Queue Telemetry Transport)**